sigstore/sigstore-blog/content/openpubkey-and-sigstore.md

 1. They verify that the code signing certificate was signed correctly by Fulcio
 1. They verify the identity and issuer of the certificate match the identity and issuer they expect.
-1. They verify the signature against the artifact
+1. They verify the signature against the artifact.
-1. At this point, they know that the identity in the certificate signed the artifact, as vouched for by Fulcio (who checked the identity from the identity provider)
+1. At this point, they know that the identity in the certificate signed the artifact, as vouched for by Fulcio (who checked the identity from the identity provider).

 Note that the “keyless” flow in sigstore is optional, many other flows exist and are also supported, and these other flows may be better in some cases!
 The keyless flow is most comparable to that of OpenPubKey, so that’s what I’m explaining here.